samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration), up to 10 minutes

 An aura radiates from you in a 30-foot [Emanation](/sources/dnd/free-rules/rules-glossary#EmanationAreaofEffect) for the duration.
-While in the aura, you and your allies have Resistance to Necrotic damage, and your Hit Point maximums can’t be reduced.
+While in the aura, you and your allies have Resistance to Necrotic damage, and your Hit Point maximums can't be reduced.
 If an ally with 0 Hit Points starts its turn in the aura, that ally regains 1 Hit Point.

 ---